digitalocean/navigators-guide/book/01-intro/ch03-lab-env-setup.md

 ## Setting Up the Controller Droplet

 Our controller machine is the server we'll use to run our tools.
-We'll use a Ubuntu 18.04 x64 (Bionic Beaver) Droplet, which we'll configure to install all the tools we need as the Droplet is being created.
+We'll use an Ubuntu 18.04 x64 (Bionic Beaver) Droplet, which we'll configure to install all the tools we need as the Droplet is being created.

 > **Note**: If you're more comfortable using another operating system (like macOS on your local computer), you can do that instead as long as it meets [Ansible's system requirements](http://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#control-machine-requirements).